 Add the remaining frosting to the sides of the cake, using the offset spatula to smooth it out.

-No decoration is really needed for this light coffee colored cake, but I used Ghiradelli white chocolate dipped raspberries, but strawberries, or a light dusting of cocoa powder or espresso powder would be nice too.
+No decoration is really needed for this light coffee colored cake.
+I have used drizzled chocolate, and Ghiradelli white chocolate dipped raspberries, but strawberries, or a light dusting of cocoa powder or espresso powder would be nice too.

 This is "Husbands" birthday cake every year, and a family favorite.
-It's amazing with a hot cup of coffee for breakfast too!
-Support your favorite food blogs by rating our recipes! *As an Amazon Associate, I earn from qualifying purchases.
+It's amazing with a hot cup of coffee for breakfast too! *As an Amazon Associate I earn from qualifying purchases.
+Support your favorite food bloggers by rating or liking our recipes, or start your Amazon shopping from a link on a food blog.
+The blogger receives a small commission, at NO cost to you.